Papua New Guinea: Birding Attenborough’s Paradise

 Papua New Guinea (PNG) is undoubtedly a birder’s paradise.
 Thirty-four birds-of-paradise (BoPs) live on the island of New Guinea, of which 31 can be found in PNG, and a large number of these are possible on this tour – get ready for sensory overload!
 The island is home to approximately 400 endemic bird species.
 Together with awe-inspiring scenery, endless rainforests, and fascinating highland societies that only made contact with the outside world in the 1930s, this makes PNG a definite must-see destination for any avid birder and nature enthusiast.

-Our first birding will be in the western lowlands around Kiunga, a port town on the Fly River in the Western Province of PNG.
-In this remote part of the country (including Kwatu Lodge) we will search for a host of breathtaking specials, including the giant Sclater’s (formerly Southern) Crowned Pigeon, the bizarre Twelve-wired Bird-of-paradise, the gorgeous King Bird-of-paradise, and positively glowing Flame Bowerbird!
+After our highland birding, we will fly west to Kiunga.
+Kiunga is a port town on the Fly River in the Western Province of PNG.
+In this remote part of the country (including the basic Kwatu Camp) we will search for a host of breathtaking special birds, including the giant Sclater’s (formerly Southern) Crowned Pigeon, the bizarre Twelve-wired Bird-of-paradise, the gorgeous King Bird-of-paradise, Trumpet Manucode, Little Paradise Kingfisher, a range of parrots and fruit doves, and positively glowing Flame Bowerbird!

 You may also like to consider our Papua New Guinea: New Britain Premium Extension – Bismarck Archipelago Birding tour.
 This short tour focuses on New Britain, Bismarck Archipelago, and Solomon Islands endemics, with highlights including Melanesian Megapode, Blue-eyed Cockatoo, Black-capped Paradise Kingfisher, New Britain Dwarf Kingfisher, Bismarck (New Britain) Pitta, and Golden Masked Owl.